lucianojsjr/auto-report/README.md

 </p>

 <p align="center">
-  This repository contains the <strong>GreatReports</strong> source code.
+  This repository contains the <strong>AutoReport</strong> source code.
-  GreatReports is a library to generate personalized PDF and XLS reports.
+  AutoReport is a library to generate personalized PDF and XLS reports.
 </p>

 ## Table of contents